phu0ngng/nccl/.gitlab/merge_request_templates/Default.md

 ## Testing
 What testing was done?
 How was it verified?

+## Release notes
+(Optional.)
+This serves as a base when compiling the release notes.
+If you feel this should be mentioned then you can add a tentative text here.
+Otherwise indicate it should not be mentioned.

 ## Tracking
 Require a nvbugs, Jira or GitHub issue to track the code change.